lculibrk/DupCaller/README.md

 vcf of detected single nucleotide mutations in the sample.
 The vcf also includes multiple nucleotide mutations (MNVs).

 snv_burden.txt:
 naive burden and least-square snv burden estimation of the samples with 95% confidence interval.
-Information for least-square burden can be found at...

 indel.vcf:
 vcf of detected short insertion/deletion (indel) mutations in the sample.

-snv_burden.txt:
+indel_burden.txt:
-naive indel burden estimation in sample.
+Indel burden estimation in sample.

 ## Citation